 In 1956, Colin Wilson’s first book, The Outsider, was published.
 It was a worldwide bestseller and made Wilson famous.
-In my opinion, it is a very important work for the twentieth century, and for the movement of Existentialism.
+In my opinion, it is a very important work for the twentieth and twenty-first centuries, and for the movement of Existentialism.

 Wilson looks closely at several cultural and literary luminaries who qualify as being alienated from so-called “normal” society.
 They don’t fit just “right” into bourgeois culture.
 He examines Albert Camus, Jean-Paul Sartre, Ernest Hemingway, Hermann Hesse, Fyodor Dostoyevsky, William James, T. E. Lawrence, Vaslav Nijinsky, Vincent van Gogh, Friedrich Nietzsche, George Fox, William Blake, et al. Because the book was published so long ago, you would assume the situation had changed, that such people are not considered strange anymore, but Wilson’s analysis is still as timely as it was then.
 Outsiders still think according to the same patterns.
 They differ in their solution, or lack of one, to what Wilson calls the Outsider’s problem” (Wilson 19).
 There are always a few in the world that probably keep things from falling totally into the abyss.
 One such thinker that has helped me recently is Gary Lachman.